NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

+= 15 2014xxxx =
+* Code: Allow other plugins to prevent term creation.

 = 14 20141210 =
 * Fix: Display bulk actions in a different way to increase compatability with Admin Columns Pro.
 * Fix: Override canonical URL for pages also.